hyosung11/practical-javascript/README.md

 - Each li should have an id that has the todo position
 - Delete buttons should have access to the todo id
 - Clicking delete should update todoList.todos and the DOM

+#### Event Delegation
+- What is DOM Event delegation? https://stackoverflow.com/questions/1687296/what-is-dom-event-delegation

+## Version 11 - Destroy all for loops

+### V11 Requirements
+- todoList.toggleAll should use forEach
+- view.displayTodos should use forEach